 More to the point: sometimes numbers just lie where they lie.
 And the changes you can make take place not by attacking a system as a whole, but by incrementally righting wrongs.
 This applies to affirmative action for any group, it applies to business change you’re looking to implement and it applies to business processes that need change.

 I understand the inclination to indignantly protest there ought to be a law.
 But there already is, and the laws on the matter of the kind of discrimination Gina Trapani is railing against have been in place for longer than Gina’s been alive.
-And I’ll bet that as bad as women only making as a group 81% of what men make sounds, detailed research would show that over time the gap has been narrowing and is continuing to do so.
+And: as bad as women only making as a group 81% of what men make sounds, considerable research shows that over time the gap has been narrowing and is continuing to do so.
 There is no travesty being forced upon women.

 If I haven’t already done so, here’s where I make people angry: